MicrosoftDocs/learn/learn-pr/iot/set-up-rules-and-take-actions-on-telemetry-data-in-azure-iot-central/includes/2-create-iot-central-apps-device-template.md

 ## Download the source code, and capability model

-You've now created the app.
-The next step is to download the required files.
-You can choose to build your project using C#, or Node.JS.
+You've now created the IoT Central app.
+The next step is to download the required files for the device app.
+You can choose to build your project using C#, or Node.js.

 1. Navigate to the GitHub site containing the project files: [Your First IoT Central App Learn module](https://github.com/MicrosoftDocs/mslearn-your-first-iot-central-app).